 Am I willing to pay $0.08/day extra for a portable speaker?

 Definitely.
-My evenings, and sometimes my mornings as well, often turn into dance parties currently fuelled by either my Yurbuds or these over-ear headphones from LSTN, though I’m always wishing I had a portable speaker solution so I could take these parties to the next level.
+My evenings, and sometimes my mornings as well, often turn into dance parties currently fuelled by either my Yurbuds or my Bose QC-35s, though I’m always wishing I had a portable speaker solution so I could take these parties to the next level.

 So for me, the Amazon Tap is the way to go, and it’s absolutely worth the $130 purchase price.
 I’ll be ordering mine as soon as it’s released this Thursday, March 31, 2016.